-Die Burger was media partner to the FNB Cape Town 12 ONERUN for the first time in 2015 and each year’s generous donations will be used to help subsidise less fortunate children who will be visiting the house.
-This house has truly been a refuge to many and also the place where the foundation was laid for many of our current leaders and professionals.
+Die Burger was media partner to the FNB Cape Town 12 ONERUN for the first time in 2015 and each year’s generous donations will be used to help subsidise the work it’s Kinderfonds continues to do to help less fortunate children in the Western Cape.

 The potential of millions of young children is lost due to our inability to provide families access to quality play-based early childhood education programmes.
 Cotlands exists to close the access gap by offering innovative programmes that promote play-based learning.
 Through direct service delivery as well as in partnership with other organisations, these include: